apache/trafficserver/doc/developer-guide/api/functions/TSStat.en.rst

 iterated over.
 For each record in the set the callbac :arg:`callback` is invoked.

 The records are specified by the :enum:`TSRecordType`.
-If this is :enumerator:`~TSRecordType.TS_RECORDTYPE_NULL` then all records are examined.
+If this is :enumerator:`TS_RECORDTYPE_NULL` then all records are examined.
 The callback is passed

    :arg:`type`
       The record type.

    :arg:`edata`
       Callback context.
-This is the :arg:`edata` value passed to :c:func:`TSRecordDump`.
+This is the :arg:`edata` value passed to :func:`TSRecordDump`.

    :arg:`registered`
       A flag indicating if the value has been registered.